UNHSAILLab/Adversary-Engagement-Ontology/README.md

 1. [Determined scope](https://aeontology.sail-lab.org/start.php#scope) of your task.
 It is not necessary for most parties to understand all aspects of the ontology, mapping methods, and supporting tools.

 2. Search the [Issues tab](https://github.com/UNHSAILLab/Adversary-Engagement-Ontology/issues) for duplicative issues.
 Please know, however, that the AEO community primarily tracks issues in a Jira instance available to community members.
 The Github Issue tracker can still be a way AEO issues are reported by users who have not registered with the community, but work on the issues will be scheduled and tracked in Jira.

-## NOTICE
-This software was produced for the U. S. Government under Contract No. FA8702-19-C-0001, and is subject to the Rights in Noncommercial Computer Software and Noncommercial Computer Software Documentation Clause DFARS 252.227-7014 (FEB 2014)
-© 2023 The MITRE Corporation